sebhenri/HyWF/HyWF_dataset/README.md

 MPTCP round-robin: mptcp-rr_wifiwifi_p1_cells.tar.gz (path 1) and mptcp-rr_wifiwifi_p2_cells.tar.gz (path 2)

+To extract the cell files, run
+$ tar -xvf FILE_NAME.tar.gz

+The files consist in a pair timestamp - direction of all Tor cells.

 The other datasets used in the paper (Wang, Hayes and DF) can be found with the paper in which they were decribed.